 The unit test for this function could look like:

 Each unit test should be independent of others.
-This means that the outcome of one test should not affect the outcome of another test.
-It also means that your tests should not depend on external systems like databases or APIs.
-This ensures that your tests are reliable and can be run frequently.
+The outcome of one test should not affect the outcome of another test, and tests should not depend on external systems like databases or APIs.
+Use mocking or stubbing to simulate external dependencies and ensure that your tests are reliable and can be run frequently.

 Unit testing might seem like an additional effort in the short term, but it saves time and resources in the long run.
 It helps detect bugs early, ensures that your software is reliable, and improves overall productivity.